-9.6.1 Phone or email.
-Call customer services on 0117 942 8914 or email Us at email@example.com.
+9.6.1 Email.
+Email Us at email@example.com.
 Please provide your name, home address, details of the Booking and your phone number and email address.

 9.6.2 By post.
 Simply write to Us as Our address, giving written notice that you cancel the contract of sale for the following goods, and identify which goods you are cancelling, your name, your contact details, including phone number, email and postal address, and also the date the goods were purchased.

 9.7 Returning products after ending the contract.
 If you end the contract for any reason after Products have been dispatched to you or you have received them, you must return them to Us.
 You must either return the goods in person to where you bought them, post them back to Us or (if they are not suitable for posting) allow Us to collect them from you.
-Please call customer services on 0117 942 8914 or email Us at firstname.lastname@example.org to arrange collection.
+Please email Us at firstname.lastname@example.org to arrange collection.
 If you are exercising your right to change your mind you must send off the goods within 14 days of telling Us you wish to end the contract.

 9.8 When We will pay the costs of return.
 We will pay the costs of return: